-If you have questions about retirement plans, please call your local H&R Block office.
+If you have questions about year-end tax saving strategies, please call your local H&R Block office.
 In Manchester TN call 931-728-9462.
 H&R Block Has Your Back!